YangLin404/lora_weather_station/deployment/aws/README.md

 # Automatic deployment on AWS

-This Folder contains required instructions and files to automatically deploy lora microservice on [Amazon Web Services](https://aws.amazon.com/)
+This Folder contains required instructions and files to automatically deploy lora microservice on [Amazon Web Services](https://aws.amazon.com/) with Vagrant and [Chef](https://www.chef.io/chef/).

 ### Requirements